xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ### Locator Method

-You can decide which alternative locators to be used in terms of selection methods and their priorities.
-During execution, when Katalon fails to find an object, the selected selection methods in this global setting are used in the predefined order.
+You can decide which alternative locator method is tried first when a locator fails by setting a priority order in a global setting.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/self-healing/self-healing-settings.png" alt="self-healing" width="100%">